Post on June 22nd, 2021

 The various plans and market rates offered by these suppliers constantly changes.
 In 2018 – 2021, the Tariff Tracking project found a huge variation in offers across each network in NSW.
 Consumers that shopped around had the chance to pay far less on their yearly bills.

 Going through all these suppliers to find one that suits you might seem like a daunting task.
 But it doesn’t have to be.
 Electricity Wizard monitors changes in the various market rates and usage charges to make sure our customers get access to the best deals.
-By comparing companies and looking to see what plans offer the best benefits to suit your circumstances, you can start to save on your energy bills.
+By comparing electricity providers and looking to see what plans offer the best benefits to suit your circumstances, you can start to save on your energy bills.

 Get in touch with Electricity Wizard today